-- Duties of 40 percent to zero over 15 years
+- Duties of 40 percent to zero by 2026, over 15 years.

-- Duties are reduced by 2.7 percent each year
+- Duties are reduced by 2.7 percent each year.

-- Beef variety meat: duties of 18 percent to zero over 15 years
+- Beef variety meat: duties of 18 percent to zero by 2026, over 15 years.

-- To zero by January 1, 2016 for “frozen other” (the category which accounts for the largest share of U.S. exports)
+- To zero by January 1, 2016 for “frozen other” (the category which accounts for the largest share of U.S. exports).

-- To zero by January 1, 2014 for frozen bellies and other bone-in frozen cuts, most offal (from 18%) and most processed products (reduced from 27% or 30% for most products)
+- To zero by January 1, 2014 for frozen bellies and other bone-in frozen cuts, most offal (from 18%) and most processed products (reduced from 27% or 30% for most products) .

-- To zero over 10 years for chilled cuts, with a safeguard
+- To zero over 10 years for chilled cuts, with a safeguard.

-- Sausages currently 18% for 1601.00.1000 to zero over 5 years (most trade occurs under this category)
+- Sausages initially 18% for 1601.00.1000 were phased to zero by 2016 (most trade occurs under this category).

-- Sausages currently 30% for 1601.00.9000 to zero by 2014
+- Sausages initially 30% for 1601.00.9000 were phased to zero by 2014.